 When we handle personal information supplied by you as part of our statutory functions, your rights under the Data Protection Act 1998 are limited.
 The Data Protection Act 1998 permits us to use personal information for these official purposes.
 The information is exempt from the disclosure provisions, as it falls within section 34 of that act.
 This exempts information that has to be made available to the public under legislation.

-We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
-We do compile and publish statistics but not in a form which identifies anyone.
+We only use the personal information we collect to process the complaint and to check on the level of service we provide.
+We do compile and publish statistics, but not in a form which identifies anyone.

 Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

-Usually we do not identify any complainants unless the details have already been made public.
+We do not usually identify any complainants unless the details have already been made public.

-Information from complaint files is not available under Land Registry’s statutory inspection protocol and Open Register.
+Information from complaint files is not available under HM Land Registry’s statutory inspection protocol and Open Register.

 We offer various services to the public and may use a third party to deal with some services.

 We have to hold the details of those who have requested any particular service in order to provide it.
 We only use these details to provide the service requested and other related purposes, eg we might use information about people who have requested a publication to carry out a survey about whether they are happy with the level of service they received.